Seamonsters-2605/CompetitionBot2018/HolonomicDrive/README.md

 -driveSpeed(magnitude, direction, turn)
 This function is used for driving in speed mode (w/encoders hooked up)

+-driveSpeedJeffMode(magnitude, direction, turn)
+This function mocks speed mode using position instead.Has a limit to how far the wheel can be from its target position

 -invertDrive()
 This function inverts everything.
 It will probably be used.